 RULES AND REQUIREMENTS

-Applicants must be an accepted member of the Descendants of the Signers of the Declaration of Independence no later than the fall meeting before the next year’s scholarship application process opens.
+Applicants must be an active member of the Descendants of the Signers of the Declaration of Independence no later than the fall meeting before the next year’s scholarship application process opens.
 The Fall meeting is usually in October.
 In the years when we do not physically meet, the Board of Governors will convene an electronic meeting to review current member applications.

 Award recipients must be current on their dues by July 1st of the year prior to the academic award year in order for the award to be dispersed.